-You may pay in full at the time of your visit by cash or check, or charges can be placed on your OSU student account.
-NOTE: credit and debit cards are NOT accepted at this time.
+We accept cash or check, or charges can be placed on your OSU student account.
+We do not accept credit or debit cards.

-No. Oregon law requires a prescription for products containing pseudoehedrine.
+No. Oregon law requires a prescription for products containing pseudoephedrine.

-Plan B emergency contraceptive is available in our pharmacy and can be purchased without a prescription.
+Plan B emergency contraceptive is available here and can be purchased without a prescription.